The rapidly changing world and competitive job market will require you to develop an aptitude for complex communication and expert thinking.

 - Critically evaluate communication messages through identifying their ideological, cultural and contextual assumptions and implications

 Internships will help you make the transition from formal academic study to actual on-the-job situations.
 Your career goals are matched with appropriate sponsoring organizations to provide increased learning opportunities.
 This will help you discover what you are good at, what you like, and learn to make choices and build relationships with people in the professional world.
 Internships make connections between what you learn in class and what you experience at work and in professional life.
-For this reason, the Department of Communication and Theatre encourages all students to engage in internships that complement their course of study.
+For this reason, the Department of Communication encourages all students to engage in internships that complement their course of study.

 Employers supervising Jewell interns may use this form for their evaluation:Supervisor Performance Appraisal Form